constantology/inertia/README.md

 # inertia

-inertia is a VERY simple static file server for nodejs. so simple, it's retarded.
+inertia is a VERY simple static file server for nodejs.

 ## Installation